Clinical

 Elective Clerkships (16 credits)

-The four 4-week elective clerkships allow students to individualize their experience and explore areas of interest.
+The four 4-week elective clerkships (4 credits each) allow students to individualize their experience and explore areas of interest.
 Students choose from a wide range of medical and surgical subspecialties throughout the Yale New Haven Health System and in other clinical training sites across the country that are vetted by clinical faculty at the PA program.
 Students may select from already-established specialty rotations or work with the Program’s clinical team to develop specific areas of interest.

 Practice Enhancement Course (4 credits)